NicolasSiver/nodebb-widget-ns-birthdays/README.md

 - ACP: Provide setting to setup time to check for birthdays
 - ACP: Ability to setup presentation
 - ACP: limit number of birthdays
+- ACP: Default message when there are no birthdays
 - Calculate middle age
 - Update in real time